allan-tulane/sp22-recitation-04-jwagner31/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 This function works, but it is not as effecient as the map and reduce functions.
 The function above courses through the entire list, "docs" and counts the number of times each item appears in the list.
-Because it just loops through the split list and does not
+Because it just iterates through the list it is not splitting or reducing the list which makes it difficult to parallelize.

 ## Part 2: Sentiment analysis